The Geographical situation of Iran

 Iran falls in a moderate and dry climate at the north and approaches the tropic line at the south.
 Such a geographical condition and distance from oceans and sea hurricanes has rendered Iran's climate dry and barren, but thanks to its vastness and various natural features such as high mountains at north and west and vast lowlands in the center and the fact that it neighbors the Caspian Sea, the Persian Gulf, and the Indian Ocean at south the country enjoys a variety of climates.

-The mountains belt surrounding Iran is so high that prevents the moist winds blowing from Caspian Sea or Mediterranean Sea, Persian Gulf and Indian Ocean to reach inside the country.
-As a consequence the regions falling outside this mountainous belt enjoy humid weather and the regions behind these mountains are dry.
+The mountains belt surrounding Iran is so high that prevents the moist winds blowing from the Caspian Sea or the Mediterranean Sea, the Persian Gulf and the Indian Ocean to reach inside the country.
+As a consequence, the regions falling outside this mountainous belt enjoy humid weather and the regions behind these mountains are dry.
 As a result of such lofty mountainous belt the amount of rainfall at the southern shores of Caspian Sea is higher than other regions in the country.
-At the west the country enjoys Mediterranean climate and in the southern regions tropical and warm desert prevails.
-In western regions the summer is very warm in the valleys and moderate or cold in mountainous resorts.
+In the west, the country enjoys a Mediterranean climate and in the southern regions, tropical and warm desert prevails.
+In western regions, the summer is very warm in the valleys and moderate or cold in mountainous resorts.